-If node E points to "left" node L, then all the values in the subtree rooted at L are less than the value in E. If node E points to "right" node G, then the values in the subtree rooted at G are greater than the value in E.
+If node E points to "left" son L, then all the values in the subtree rooted at L are less than the value in E. If node E points to "right" son G, then the values in the subtree rooted at G are greater than the value in E.

 When the module is started, the tree is initialized to be empty.
 Thereafter, the module itself executes no code, but its procedures can be called to alter the tree that it manages.
-For instance, as other modules obtain new values to be inserted in the tree, they call PutNewValue.
+For instance, other modules call PutNewValue to insert new values into the tree.

-PutNewValue calls another of BinaryTree's procedures, FindValue, which tracks through the tree looking for a node that already has a given value.
-FindValue may find such a node, or it may be stymied -- reaching a higher-valued node with a NIL left node pointer or a lower-valued node with a NIL right node pointer.
+PutNewValue calls another of BinaryTree's procedures, FindValue, which traverses the tree seeking a node that already has a given value.
+FindValue may find such a node, or it may fail by reaching a higher-valued node with a NIL left son or a lower-valued node with a NIL right son.
 If FindValue finds a node with the given value, PutNewValue increments that node's count.
-Otherwise, PutNewValue sets up a new node and attaches it to the node at which FindValue was stymied.
+Otherwise, PutNewValue sets up a new node and attaches it to the node returned by FindValue.

-This strategy is chosen for simplicity, but it is a poor way to construct a binary tree.
-For instance, if the values were entered in strictly decreasing order, the tree would be a linear list of left nodes.
-To find the lowest-valued node, every node would have to be examined.
+This strategy is chosen for simplicity, but it can be a poor way to construct a binary tree.
+For instance, if the values are entered in strictly decreasing order, the tree becomes a linear list of left nodes.
+To find the lowest-valued node, every node must be examined.